Ajish777/Shop-Management-System/README.md

 # Code Explanation:

-a. ttk.Frame(): It is a rectangular container which is for other widgets.
+* ttk.Frame(): It is a rectangular container which is for other widgets.

-b. ttk.Notebook(): It is responsible for the management of collection of windows.
+* ttk.Notebook(): It is responsible for the management of collection of windows.
 It also displays one screen at a time.

-c. add(): It adds the text on the screen.
+* add(): It adds the text on the screen.

-d.pack(): First of all the widgets are placed in the block and then after that they are placed on the screen.
+* pack(): First of all the widgets are placed in the block and then after that they are placed on the screen.

 # 4. Developing connection and executing the query:
 ```